Raylu42x/labyrinthmc.org/src/join.md

 The server is **whitelisted**.
 Contact an admin to get added before joining.

-To get whitelisted, email [admin@lmc.kervian.com](mailto:admin@lmc.kervian.com) or find Bennett at Labyrinth.
+To get whitelisted, email [admin@labyrinthmc.org](mailto:admin@labyrinthmc.org) or find Bennett at Labyrinth.

+---

+### Switching To The New IP
+Remove the old server address/server or edit it, put in the address and port for your system, see down

 ---